api3dao/old-api3-docs/guides/configuring-airnode.md

 Note that at this stage, only the request–response protocol is implemented.
 You can list the endpoints that you want to serve under `triggers.request`.
-In most cases, you would create a trigger for each endpoint in your OISes.
+In most cases, you would create a trigger for each endpoint in your OIS.

-Each trigger has an `oisTitle` and `endpointName` that allows you to refer to one of the endpoints in one of the OISes.
+Each trigger has an `oisTitle` and `endpointName` that allow you to refer to one of the endpoints in one of the OISes.
 Fill these in accordingly.
 `endpointId` is the ID that the requester will use in their on-chain requests to refer to this specific trigger.
 As a convention, we recommend this to be chosen as the Keccak256 hash of `{oisTitle}/{endpointName}`.